 In addition, 51 freshmen (2 percent) are international students.

-Enrolling this fall are 844 freshmen from families where neither parent has a college degree.
+Enrolling this fall are 846 freshmen from families where neither parent has a college degree.
 First-generation students represent 33 percent of the freshman class.
-A total of 45 percent of this year's first-generation students come from suburban Chicago.
+Forty-seven perfect of this year's first generation students come from suburban Chicago.